-Despite outpouring of public support, Portland won’t put noncitizen voting on November ballot
+Portland won’t put referendum for noncitizen voting rights on November ballot

 “It’s going to make it more democratic,” said Jean Baptiste Kayitare, a Portland resident who immigrated from Rwanda and said he is not yet a citizen.

-But it is unclear whether non-citizen voting is legal and state Republican leaders have already voiced opposition.
+But it is unclear whether noncitizen voting is legal and state Republican leaders have already voiced opposition.
 If Portland eventually did extend the vote, it would likely need to persuade a court that the measure is permissible under Maine law, or convince lawmakers of both parties and the governor to change it, something that was rejected in 2009.

 Although most Portlanders who spoke Monday favored the measure, a handful were opposed.

-Joshua Chaisson said he is not “anti-immigrant” but that giving noncitizens the vote would cut against the constitution and put the city in legal jeopardy.
+Joshua Chaisson said he is not “anti-immigrant” but that giving noncitizens the vote would cut against the Constitution and put the city in legal jeopardy.

 “We would be in an enormous legal fight should we go forward with this,” he said.

 Follow BDN Portland on Facebook for the latest news from Greater Portland.